 "Our guide Gunnar was a very experienced guide/driver and made us feel comfortable whatever the weather.
 His passion about his country was evident by the wealth of knowledge he shared with us along the journey about various different aspects of Iceland, from culture, history, geography and even politics.
 And the best part, we managed to see the Northern Lights on our second night in Hella!
 Thoroughly recommend this tour." - Ifvarandus, UK, 2018.

-Transfer by airport coach from Keflavík International Airport to your hotel.
+Coach transfer from Keflavík Airport to your hotel or nearest bus stop in Reykjavik.
 The small, city centre is characterised by eclectic, colourful houses, good shopping and dining.
 Having been recently established as a haven for food lovers, numerous restaurants take great advantage of the abundance of local seafood, meat and game.
 Reykjavik has many wonderful museums including the National Museum displaying artefacts from the first settlement to the modern age, giving an excellent overview of Iceland's history and culture, the Reykjavik 871+2 Settlement Museum, an archaeological museum based around a 10th century Viking longhouse unearthed in 2001, the Reykjavik Art Museum and the National Gallery.
 Overnight in Reykjavik.

 At 09:00hrs, meet your guide and fellow travellers, to start your tour.
 Enjoy a city sightseeing tour, to see some of the highlights of Iceland's capital.
 Then head out to Reykjanes Peninsula with its hot springs, bird cliffs, mountains, lighthouses and fishing villages.
 At the day's end, soak off your travels in the warm blue waters of the famous Blue Lagoon.
 We then stay for two nights in South Iceland.
 In the evening, enjoy an Aurora talk by your guide.
 Once darkness falls, you can search for the Northern Lights from the darkness of the hotel gardens.